aryasingasane/aryasingasane/README.md

 - 👋 Hi, I’m @aryasingasane
-- 👀 I’m interested in Web Development
+- 👀 Interested in Web Development
-- 🌱 I’m currently learning PHP Android
+- 🌱 I’m currently enrolled in BE Computer Engineering

 <!---
 aryasingasane/aryasingasane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.